CDL-Quantum/CohortProject_2022/Week2_VQE/Business_Application.md

 Example: Finding a global minimum in settings where a classical approach may not be able to find a global minimum.

+In this exercise, we used various methods to calculate the potential energy surfaces (PESs), electronic orbital structures, and other properties that can be obtained by solving the Shrödinger equation of a given quantum system.
+As the Hilbert space of a system grows, classical approximation and exact analytical solution methods require exponentially more computational resources.
+By using the variational quantum eigensolver (VQE) method on quantum computing hardware, one can produce solutions in super-polynomial time which may be advantageous for analyzing large quantum systems.
+By modelling molecular orbital structures and calculationg bond lengths, molecular formation energies, and other quantities of interest, molecular engineering and design can be used to solve many pain-points in industry.
+Of specific commercial relevance, here we used density functional theory (DFT) to analyze the molecular orbital structure of a $N_2O-O_2^{-.}$ system and gain some insight about the potential applicability of $N_2O$ within a proposed mechanism for general anesthesia that was recently published.

 ## Step 2: Explain or provide examples of the types of real-world problems this solution can solve

 Example: A courier has to deliver parcels to several locations and is looking to minimize its travel time. (e.g., “the travelling salesman problem”).

-In this exercise, we used various methods to calculate the potential energy surfaces (PESs), electronic orbital structures, and other properties that can be obtained by solving the Shr$\ddot{o}$dinger equation of a given quantum system.
-Of specific commercial relevance, we used density functional theory (DFT) to analyze

 ## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved